Board Certification (advanced)

 - Demonstrate continued competency (completed work verification form or see below)

 - Submit 45 hours of approved continuing education in the continuing education folder provided to the Fellow upon successful completion of the examination

 The ABMDI is accredited by the Forensic Specialties Accreditation Board (FSAB), which requires proof of continued competency in order to be recertified.
 Continued competency can be demonstrated by current employment or by examination.
 The recertification examination will be required if you are not currently working for a medical examiner/coroner jurisdiction or equivalent federal authority with the responsibility of investigating deaths.

 Board Certification Fees

 - *Additional fee of $50 if paper/pencil test requested.

 The ABMDI accepts Master Card, Visa, or American Express.
 Make checks and money orders payable to ABMDI.
 Fees must be paid in U.S. dollars.

 Note: There is an 18 month time limit to complete the application process and sit for the exam.
-There is a "wait-time" of 60 days between test and retest, but the test scores are good for one year.
+There is a "wait-time" of 30 days between test and retest.

 The American Board of Medicolegal Death Investigators complies with federal and state disability laws and makes reasonable accommodations for applicants with documented disabilities.